digitalocean/container-blueprints/DOKS-CI-CD/README.md

 tekton-ci    registry.digitalocean.com/tekton-ci    nyc3
 ```

-In this guide, the registry is named `tekton-ci`, and provisioned in the `nyc3` region.
+In this guide, the registry is named `tekton-ci` and provisioned in the `nyc3` region.

-As a final step, you also need to configure your DOKS cluster to be able to pull images from your private registry.
+Finally, you need to configure your DOKS cluster to be able to pull images from your private registry.
 DigitalOcean provides an easy way of accomplishing this task using the control panel.
 First, navigate to the **Settings** tab of your container registry.
 Then, click on the **Edit** button from the **DigitalOcean Kubernetes Integration** section.
 Finally, select the appropriate checkbox, and press the **Save** button.

 ![DigitalOcean Kubernetes Integration](assets/images/docr-k8s-integration.png)

-### Creating a Dedicated Namespace for Kubernetes Resources
+### Create a Dedicated Namespace for Kubernetes Resources

-It's a best practice in general to have a dedicated namespace when provisioning new stuff in your Kubernetes cluster.
-This approach helps you keep everything organized.
-On the other hand, you can easily clean up everything later on, if desired.
+It's generally a best practice to have a dedicated namespace when provisioning new resources in your Kubernetes cluster to keep everything organized.
+A dedicated namespace also lets you easily clean up everything later on.

 This tutorial uses the `doks-ci-cd` namespace.
 Run the following command to create it: